ki3ani/audit-trail-challenge/EDGE_CASES_ANALYSIS.md

 // From audit.test.js
 test('GET /api/audit/invalid should return 400 for invalid user ID')
 test('GET /api/audit/99999 should return 404 for non-existent user')

+// From refunds-reversals.test.js
+test('should properly track refund transactions') test('should calculate balance impact correctly for refunds') test('should properly track reversal transactions') test('should include reversal reason for audit compliance') test('should handle complex scenarios with refunds and reversals') test('should maintain data integrity with refunds and reversals')
 ```

 ### **Recommended Additional Tests**